medialab/fonio/src/helpers/clipboardUtils/__mocks__/README.md

     expectedImagesToAdd, // number of images retrieved from html }
 ```
-## Mocked data for paste from inside fonio
+## pasteInsideTests.json (mocked data for target editor pasted to inside fonio)

 ```
 {
-  name, // test name
+  name, // name of test case
   editorFocus, // focused editor when paste ('main' or 'note')
   data: {
-    sections, // for test purpose, require only one section sectionsOrder,  // for test purpose, require only one section }
+    sections, // for test purpose, only one section should inside the story, if editorFocus is note, only one note is required sectionsOrder,  // for test purpose, only one section should inside the story }
 }
 ```